MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-esp32.md

 Wait for "ESP32 firmware is up to date" to show on the terminal and indicate the process is done.

-This flashing process does not require the use of a UART to USB Serial board.
+This flashing process does not require the use of a UART to USB serial board.
 This will not work if the ESP32 has not previously been provisioned with BTP compatible firmware via the [manual instructions](testing-BTP-hw-esp32.md#updating-esp32-firmware-manually)

 ## Features